-Humans do not deal as well with cold as cold-native species, which are adapted to colder climates.
+As a tropical species humans are not cold-native, and biologically, we do not cope well with cold temperatures and climates.
 The reason is, that we are naturally not well-equipped for colder climates, but rather for tropical climates.
 Thus, humans in temperate or colder areas live outside their natural habitat.
 Read more about this here.

 But luckily you can boost your cold tolerance by optimizing your thermoregulation, by providing the nutrients that your body needs as a resource in its biochemical functions involved in thermoregulation.
 This can ameliorate cold sensitivity to some degree.

 This article is not about foods like ginger and soups to comfort you during the cold season, but to strengthen and optimize your body’s “cold performance” with nutrition.

 You cannot change your genes to gain major cold adaptation, but you can get the best out of your thermoregulation.
 Overall health seems to influence how you feel in the cold, a finding which goes in line with the fact that people report a higher cold tolerance when seeking their best health.

 To improve cold tolerance, we should address the nutrients involved in thermoregulation specifically, plus the ones that often are scarce in colder environments:

 - Vitamin D and Sunlight